-Oxytocin also helps reduce heart disease, reduces blood pressure, stress and anxiety.
-If it weren’t free, cuddling would probably be covered by health insurance it’s such a huge health benefit!
+Oxytocin also helps reduce heart disease, lowers blood pressure, stress, and anxiety.
+Of course, insurance carriers would probably cover cuddling if it weren’t free since it’s such a huge health benefit!

-Communication is more than just e-mails, texts or conversation.
-Physical touch can communicate trust, commitment, safety and reassurance.
-This goes for human to human contact as well has human to pet contact.
-Cuddling expresses all these things which are vital to a healthy relationship.
+Communication is more than just e-mails, texts, or conversations.
+Physical touch also communicates trust, commitment, safety, and reassurance.
+This goes for human-to-human contact as well as human-to-pet contact; cuddling expresses all these things, which are vital to a healthy relationship.

 Don’t have someone to cuddle up with?
 Make an appointment for a massage.
 Studies show massage provides similar benefits.